soundpress/RulesOfNYC/docs/c07/index.rst

    (3) if any receipt, processing or storage of fill material is conducted in an unenclosed area of a transfer station located three hunderd (300) feet or less from a residential zone, then the maximum pile height of fill material shall be eight (8) feet.

-      (x) The total volume of fill material shall not exceed the allowable volume as stated in the permit issued pursuant to § 4-07 of this subchapter.
+      (x) The total volume of fill material shall not exceed the allowable volume as stated in the permit issued pursuant to 16 RCNY § 4-07.
 The allowable volume of any transfer station shall be calculated by the Department and shall be based on the storage capacity (estimated in total cubic yardage) of the transfer station.
 In no event shall such allowable volume exceed that granted by the New York State Department of Environmental Conservation.

 (y) Opaque fencing shall surround the perimeter of the unenclosed areas of the transfer station.
 The fencing must be equal to or greater than the following minimum heights: (1) if any receipt, processing or storage of fill material is conducted in an unenclosed area of a transfer station located more than three hundred (300) feet from a residential zone, then the minimum fence height shall be ten (10) feet; and